Libz4/Libans-flask-Todoapp/README.md

 ## Application

 For this project, I have developed a Flask web app that helps users plan their daily schedule, by using sqlite database.
-Users can add, view, update, and delete to-do items on their homepage, it also allows users to keep track of what they have and have not completed with a statusbar.
+Users can add, view, update, and delete to-do items on their homepage.
+Users are also able to keep track of what they have and have not completed with a statusbar which turns green when completed and red when not completed.

 <!-- ROADMAP -->
 ## Design